-Coloured Glass Sculpture Turquoise ‘Paradiso’ Medium Wide Stoneform by Peter Layton
+Coloured Glass Sculpture Turquoise ‘Paradiso’ Small Wide Stoneform by Peter Layton

 An almost desert-like backdrop mixed with cool blue combines the heat of the desert with the cool of the deep blue ocean.
 This handcrafted coloured glass sculpture stoneform is magical and mystical.
 It tells a thousand tales of adventure, of peace and tranquillity and the union of bold and contrasting yet perfectly blending colours.